elchericito/prive-docs/managing-your-settings/managing-payment-failures-and-dunning.md

 ### Dunning Configuration

-Prive offers configuration of the Dunning process in the “Settings” tab of the Prive portal.
+Recurly Commerceoffers configuration of the Dunning process in the “Settings” tab of the Recurly Commerceportal.
 Merchants may choose from 3 Dunning options to implement for their subscribers and can choose whether contracts go into a paused or cancelled state once dunning is complete:

 1. **Prive’s Standard Dunning Setting**: